 - Become actively involved in and contribute regularly to the development community for BrowserCMS.

 - BS in computer science or a related field, or significant equivalent experience.

-- At least 3 years’ experience at an agency, consultancy or within Internet division of an organization.
+- At least 3 years’ experience at an agency, consultancy or within the Internet division of an organization.

-- Experience with XML and XHTML.
+- Experience with WordPress, Bootstrap 3 and Foundation v5.

-- Experience with the BrowserCMS open source Ruby on Rails project a plus.
+- Experience with Cold Fusion a plus.

 - Familiarity with source control and other software engineering best practices.

 - Must be available outside of normal business hours to handle occasional website problems.